-Now that we understand the Slow Walk Modifier and Camera Mode, let's put them together!
-Camera Mode 'captures' the movement of your character and holds that speed and trajectory, meaning that if you were holding the Walk Modifier you will continue at that pace!
-Similarly, if you continue to hold that Walk button, the camera will steer extra slow and smooth as if the camera was 'walking.'
+Now that we understand the Walk Modifier and Camera Mode, let's put them together!
+Camera Mode holds the movement of your character at that speed and trajectory, meaning that if you were holding the Walk Modifier you will continue at that pace!
+Similarly, if you continue to hold that Walk button, the camera will steer extra slow and smooth as if the camera was at a walking speed.

-Camera -> Walk: If our Camera button is held while running, we can then press and hold the Walk Modifier to smooth out our camera movment (while continuing to run).
+Camera -> Walk: If our Camera button is held while running, we can then press and hold the Walk Modifier to smooth out our camera movement (while continuing to run).

 Walk -> Camera: If our Camera button is held while walking and then release the Walk Modifier afterwards, we will continue to walk but the camera will steer at full speed.

 Mastering both the Walk and Camera buttons open up an entire dynamic to how you move about the open world.
 They can be used independently as well as together.

 The highest three buttons in layouts are typically the lesser-used utility buttons.
 But they are still key to rounding out any profile.
 Here in the Battle Hub profile R3 / L1 / R1 are the top candidates for the top row.

 Center Camera (R3): Wherever your character is facing, the camera will reset to wherever your body is pointing.
 This is a more rigid and instant way to look around and can be used in conjunction with Camera Mode.

 Shortcuts (L1): This is another context menu of in-game options.
 They are also customizable in the main menu.
 We will have a complete list of the menu options after the next Street Fighter 6 Beta weekend and update this guide.